 Sam faced significant obstacles.
 The damage to the right side of his brain resulted in many lingering problems, including paralysis on the left side of his body, eye damage, facial nerve paralysis and feeding and speech difficulties.

-Sam’s multidisciplinary medical team included experts from neurology, neurosurgery, oculoplastic and orbital surgery, and plastic and reconstructive surgery, as well as speech therapy, occupational therapy and physical therapy, who coordinated his care.
+Sam’s multidisciplinary medical team included experts from neurology, neurosurgery, oculoplastic and orbital surgery, and plastic, reconstructive and oral surgery, as well as speech therapy, occupational therapy and physical therapy, who coordinated his care.

 Despite seemingly insurmountable challenges, Sam made clear progress, often in spurts.